sstarr77/economic_resilience_group_project/README.md

 [The Mass Mobilization Project](https://massmobilization.github.io/) provides data on demonstrations worldwide, as well as the government responses.

+### Politics
+FiveThiryEight is a great news and commentary site for all things data.
+Their main foci are sports and politics.
+If you're interested in polling data, check out the "Data" links in the footer on [this page](https://projects.fivethirtyeight.com/2020-election-forecast/).

 ### Consumer Complaints

 The Consumer Financial Protection Bureau maintains a [dataset](https://www.consumerfinance.gov/data-research/consumer-complaints/) on customer complaints to various financial organizations in the US.